gleam-lang/website/cheatsheets/gleam-for-python-users.md

 Discrepancies between type hints and actual values at runtime do not prevent interpretation of the code.

-Static code analysers (IDE tooling, type checkers like mypy) will be required to detect those errors.
+Static code analysers (IDE tooling, type checkers like mypy) are necessary to detect those errors.

 ```python
 def sum(x: int, y: int) -> int: